 Determine appropriate screw length

 Insert a depth gauge into the hole, to determine the appropriate screw length.
-Generally, a screw is chosen which is 5-10 mm short of the lateral cortex.
+Generally, a screw is chosen which is 5-10 mm short of the medial cortex.

 Insert the 6.5 mm partially threaded cancellous bone screw and fully tighten.
 In the case illustrated, the partially threaded screw will have 32 mm of thread, as opposed to 16 mm of thread.